Up to 60% off sofas & mattresses — limited‑time deals.

 Do the cushions feel the same after daily use?

-They stay comfortable, but the feel is best when you keep up with quick fluffing.
+They stay comfortable, but they feel their best with quick fluffing.
 After long lounging sessions, the top layer benefits from a reset.

 How practical is it for everyday messes?